giantswarm/gitops-template/docs/add_appcr.md

 ## Adding App using App Template

-1. First, you need to pick your template from the [`bases/apps`](../bases/apps/) dir.
+1. First, you need to pick your app template directory from the [`bases/apps`](../bases/apps/) dir.
 Export the directory in an env variable:

     ```sh
     export APP_TEMPLATE_DIR=[YOUR_BASE_PATH]